Mastercard/carbon-calculator-experience-reference-app/README.md

 3. **Enroll User** <br/>
 endpoint "/issuers/users" <br/>
 Use this endpoint to enrol their customers onto Carbon Calculator Experience platform.
+Donate feature toggle, which allows the issuer to disable the donate feature during onboarding.
+If the issuer has opted for the Donation feature then the fields - *name, billing address, email, locale, cardholder name, card number, card base currency and card expiry date* fields are **mandatory** in the payload.

 4. **Get Issuer** <br/>
 endpoint "/issuers" <br/>